jackiepiepkorn/fa22-cse110-lab4/expose/javascript/part2.md

   G. '3' + undefined will output the string '3undefined'.
 This is because undefined becomes the string 'undefined' when used in a string concatenation operation, so '3' + 'undefined' is equal to '3undefined'.

   H. '3' - undefined will output the special value NaN (Not a Number).
 This is because undefined is the special value NaN when used in a mathematical operation, and the result of any operation involving NaN is also NaN.

+14.
+A. '2' > 1 will output true.
+This is because the string '2' becomes the number 2, and 2 is greater than 1.

+B. '2' < '12' will output true.
+This is because the two strings are compared lexicographically, and since the first character of '2' is less than the first character of '12', the comparison returns true.

+C. 2 == '2' will output true.
+This is because the == operator performs type coercion, so the string '2' is coerced into the number 2, and 2 is equal to 2.

+D. 2 === '2' will output false.
+This is because the === operator performs strict equality comparison, and the two operands are of different types (number and string), so the comparison returns false.

+E. true == 2 will output false.
+This is because the == operator performs type coercion, so true is coerced into the number 1, and 1 is not equal to 2.

+F. true === Boolean(2) will output true.
+This is because the === operator performs strict equality comparison, and the two operands are of the same type (boolean).
+Boolean(2) returns true, so the two operands are equal.